Page last updated on: March 8th, 2021

 Niobe was the wife of Amphion, the King of Thebes.
 Together they had seven sons and seven daughters.
 Niobe and Amphion were very proud of their children.

-Until day, Niobe started boasting that she was superior than Leto, since Leto was only blessed with two children, Apollo, the god of the sun and Artemis, the goddess of the hunt.
-Outraged by the insult, Leto swore revenge on Niobe, so she asked from her children Apollo and Artemis to eliminate Niobe's children one by one.
+Until one day, Niobe began to brag that she was superior to Leto, since Leto was only blessed with two children, Apollo, the god of the sun and Artemis, the goddess of the hunt.
+Outraged by the insult, Leto vowed revenge on Niobe, so she demanded that her children Apollo and Artemis eliminate Niobe's children one by one.

-Apollo and Artemis obeyed and they killed all fourteen children with arrows dipped in poison.
-Apollo aimed at the male, whereas Artemis aimed at the female children.
+Apollo and Artemis obeyed and killed all fourteen children with arrows dipped in poison.
+Apollo aimed at the male children, while Artemis aimed at the female children.
 After their horrible deaths, Niobe's children had to remain unburied for nine days because Zeus, the king of the gods, promised that he would turn anyone into stone who tried to bury the children.

-The royal couple was inconsolable.
-Amphion committed suicide, while Niobe resorted to Sipylos, a city of the Near East.
-Once there, she pleaded with the gods for mercy, asking them to take away her life.
-The gods finally sympathized and they turned Niobe into stone, placing her at the peak of the city.
+The royal couple were inconsolable.
+Amphion committed suicide while Niobe fled to Sipylos, a city in the Near East.
+Once there, she begged the gods for mercy and begged them to take her life.
+The gods eventually took pity and turned Niobe to stone, placing her on top of the city.

-Ever since that day, every summer, one can see drops of water can be seen seeping from the pores of the stone's pores... they are nothing but the tears of Niobe!
+Every summer since that day, drops of water can be seen seeping from the pores of the stone ... they are none other than the tears of Niobe!